 Emergency SOS features

-For seniors who are slightly tech-savvy, Samsung Galaxy A05 or Redmi A2 (with simplified mode) are excellent choices.
+For slightly tech-savvy seniors, the Samsung Galaxy A05 or Redmi A2 (with simplified mode) are excellent choices.

 The Easyfone Marvel, Jivi N6060, and Nokia 105 are among the simplest phones for elderly users in India.